bytefish/bytefish.de/blog/elasticsearch_java.md

 #### Mapping ####

-The model is defined.
-Now the Elasticsearch mapping needs to be defined, so Elasticsearch knows how to treat the JSON data, that we are going to insert.
+Now the Elasticsearch mapping needs to be defined.
 This is done by implementing an ``IObjectMapping`` as explained above.

+The ``AbstractMap`` base class can be used to simplify the mapping creation.

 ##### LocalWeatherDataMapper #####